FlamingLeo/yt-dlp-gui/README.md

 - Install the requirements: `python3 -m pip install -r requirements.txt`
 - Run the application: `python3 main.py`

+**Note**: To make sure you always use the latest version of the required packages, I recommend using the python script instead of the built executable.

 # Notes
 This is a personal project I started a few years ago and left on hiatus sometime during 2022.
 It's not meant to replace any other GUI made by others for yt-dlp.